-The Bend Venture conference is entering its 11th year and is the largest Angel Conference in the Pacific Northwest.
+The Bend Venture Conference is entering its 11th year and is the largest Angel Conference in the Pacific Northwest.
 Over 400 attendees, 50 prominent investors and 65 companies are expected to join us for a celebration of entrepreneurship and innovation.
-The winner of the launch stage competition could walk away with a $250k to $300k+ investment and the best concept stage company could win a $10k grant from BendBroadband.* Partner this with the fantastic opportunities for outdoor adventure (hiking, mountain biking, white water rafting, fly fishing, etc.) and the incredible restaurants in historic downtown Bend for the included Dine Around, and you have one of the most exciting entrepreneurial events happening in Oregon.
+The winner of the launch stage competition could walk away with a $250k to $300k+ investment and the best concept stage company could win a $10k cash prize from BendBroadband.* Partner this with the fantastic opportunities for outdoor adventure (hiking, mountain biking, white water rafting, fly fishing, etc.) and the incredible restaurants in historic downtown Bend for the included Dine Around, and you have one of the most exciting entrepreneurial events happening in Oregon.

 Entrepreneurship Grows in Bend

 Ever wonder what resources exist in Central Oregon for startups?
 Watch this video with former EDCO Venture Catalyst Jim Coonan for an overview of Central Oregon's growing ecosystem.

 At Bend's iconic Tower Theatre on October 18th, a sold out crowd of 425 attendees enjoyed BVC pitches, networking, and a gorgeous fall day.
 And the winners are:

 - Paola Moretto of Nouvola, which offers performance analytics for the cloud, won the $250,000 BVC investment.

 - There was also a side car deal proposed for Craig Langer, founder of The Flybook, of $73,000; the company provides streamlined, real-time management of reservations and back-office activities for the outdoor industry.

 - Founder Sam Lambert of Prineville-based Ochoco Arms, with its multi-laser sighting system that turns a shotgun into a precision instrument, won the $10,000 BendBroadband Concept Stage award.